tridactyl/site/content/gsoc_application.md

 > We have a private chatroom for the mentors and key developers.
 We'll ensure that the mentors give brief reports on their students in this chat room every week or so.
 >
 > We will make sure that mentors are not pressured to take on students and projects that they are not very interested in.
 We expect that this will help to ensure that the mentors are enthusiastic and want to see the students successfully complete their projects.
 >
 > Our prospective mentors have been informed that they should expect to spend about 5 hours a week mentoring their students in terms of meetings, reviewing code and general communication.

 ### How will you help your students stay on schedule to complete their projects?
 (1000 chars)

 > We will encourage them to make use of "issues" and "milestones" on GitHub.
-With the students, we will set deadlines for small units of work so that it will become apparent early on if problems have arisen.
+With the students, mentors will set deadlines for small units of work so that it will become apparent early on if problems have arisen.
+We will expect students to "code in the open", committing their work to their branches multiple times a day, presenting it for review in manageable chunks of at most ~200 LoC.
+Mentors will have weekly one-on-one semi-formal meetings with their students, ideally over video but in a real-time chatroom or email depending on the student's wishes.
+We hope by providing regular opportunities for mini "failures" any large failures will be easy to foresee and address before they become inevitable.
 >
-> Mentors will have weekly one-on-one semi-formal meetings with their students, ideally over video but in a real-time chatroom or email depending on the student's wishes.
-Mentors will only mentor projects they personally wish to see completed so we hope that their enthusiasm will be infectious.
+> Mentors will only mentor projects they personally wish to see completed so we hope that their enthusiasm will be infectious.
 >
-> Finally, each student-mentor pair will have a backup mentor in case there is a problem with the first.
+> Finally, each student-mentor pair will have at least one backup mentor in case there is a problem with the first.

 ### How will you get your students involved in your community during GSoC?
 (1000 chars)

 > We will invite all of the students to our public chat room and encourage them to submit their work through pull requests and organise themselves by filing issues in public.
 >
 > If the developers meet up in person throughout the course of the summer the students will be invited to this too.
-We previously held a week-long retreat which was a great success.
+We previously held a week-long retreat, funded by donations, where the key developers met in person at a country house (with WiFi!) and worked on Tridactyl together.
+It was a great success.

 ### How will you keep students involved with your community after GSoC ends?
 (1000 chars)

 > The students will be encouraged to "watch" the GitHub repository and take ownership of their code should issues arise in the future.
 We hope that they will naturally stay in the chat room and answer newcomers questions as they become experts in our project.
 >
 > The students will also be encouraged to use Tridactyl.
 >
 > If Tridactyl's funding permits and the students are interested, it is hoped that they will want to attend any future in-person Tridactyl gatherings.